jsmarier-courses/project-1-kcaes/submission-message-soumission.md

 1. Changed the color of the links in the "Here are some interesting links" section to red.
 2. Changed the font-family to Georgia, serif.
-3. Changed the color of text within pages to black.
+3. Changed the color of text to black for all pages.
 4. Added underlining to h1 heading elements.
 5. Modified the pages background color to a very light blue.
 6. Changed footer color to match the blue from the top mennu bar.